 - are breastfeeding or plan to breastfeed.
 ABILIFY MAINTENA can pass into your milk and may harm your baby.
 Talk to your healthcare provider about the best way to feed your baby if you receive ABILIFY MAINTENA.

 Tell your healthcare provider about all the medicines you take, including prescription medicines, over-the-counter medicines, vitamins, and herbal supplements.

 ABILIFY MAINTENA and other medicines may affect each other causing possible serious side effects.
 ABILIFY MAINTENA may affect the way other medicines work, and other medicines may affect how ABILIFY MAINTENA works.

 Your healthcare provider can tell you if it is safe to take ABILIFY MAINTENA with your other medicines.
 Do not start or stop any medicines while taking ABILIFY MAINTENA without talking to your healthcare provider first.
 Know the medicines you take.
 Keep a list of them to show your healthcare provider and pharmacist when you get a new medicine.

 How should I receive ABILIFY MAINTENA?

-- ABILIFY MAINTENA is an injection given in your buttock by your healthcare provider 1 time a month.
-You may feel a little pain in your buttock during your injection.
+- ABILIFY MAINTENA is an injection given in your arm or buttock by your healthcare provider 1 time every month.
+You may feel a little pain in your arm or buttock during your injection.

 - After your first injection of ABILIFY MAINTENA you should continue your current antipsychotic medicine for 2 weeks.